 A week ago, the CEO of the startup I was working on asked me to talk privately via Skype.
 Our startup was building a product that is closely tied to the –now defunct– Obama Care.
 Long story short, with the repeal of the Affordable Health Act, we lost our customers.
-Thus, he had no choice but firing me and, without knowing it, leaving me with a world of new opportunities to explore.
+Thus, he had no choice but to fire me and, without knowing it, leave me with a world of new opportunities to explore.

 At first, I was kind of shocked, of course.
 I was really enjoying working with the team, and we were building an amazing product.
 Besides, I was earning a great salary.

 However, soon I realized that this might be the perfect opportunity for me to finally start working on some of my projects.
 In fact, this might be the little push I needed to finally focus on building my business.

 Since I left my 9 to 5 job, I’ve been mostly freelancing and consulting to make a living.
 You could say that my income comes primarily from exchanging my time for money.
 So now, basically I find myself with several projects in sight and no earnings at all.

 First and foremost, I have my blog, where I teach others to become successful iOS developers.
 I really enjoy writing there, and I love helping others and sharing my knowledge with the community.
 Furthermore, I’m really glad to see it’s growing every day, both in content and in traffic.

 I would say that I am absolutely passionate about my blog, about helping and teaching others.